cyber-ranger/awesome-security-analytics/README.md

 While workinging on the machine learning methods for anomaly detection on network traffic (PCAP) as well as security logs, have some thoughts if Bayesian inference can provide another perspective for research, therefore starting to looking into the direction.

 #### Books
-- Bayesian Reasoning and Machine Learning, https://www.amazon.com/Bayesian-Reasoning-Machine-Learning-Barber/dp/0521518148/ there is online version, http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/270212.pdf
+- Bayesian Reasoning and Machine Learning, https://www.amazon.com/Bayesian-Reasoning-Machine-Learning-Barber/dp/0521518148/, and there is online version, http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/270212.pdf

 - Modeling and Reasoning with Bayesian Networks, https://www.amazon.com/Modeling-Reasoning-Bayesian-Networks-Professor/dp/1107678420